xebia-functional/macroid/macroid-docs/src/main/tut/index.md

 # Macroid

-*Macroid* is the most badass modular functional user interface creation language for Android, implemented with Scala macros.
+Macroid is a modular functional user interface creation language for Android, implemented with Scala macros.
-[Some people say](http://www.urbandictionary.com/define.php?term=macroid) it’s also a dead noodle.

-Striving to be focused on one thing (GUI), *Macroid* promotes composability and high-level abstractions.
+Striving to be focused on one thing (GUI), Macroid promotes composability and high-level abstractions.

 Prerequisites: Scala `2.10.x` or `2.11.x`, Android `API 9+`.